 a year at the end of the spring semester.
 For additional information regarding commencement please click here

 All undergraduate students must be term activated in the semester in which they intend to graduate.

-If you are an inactive student and have already fulfilled the requirements for graduation, please go to the Undergraduate Admissions Office
+If you are an inactive student and have already fulfilled the requirements for graduation, please visit the Undergraduate Admissions

-and file a reentry form for graduation purposes only.
+website for directions on how to file readmission.
 You will not have to register for courses.
 We advise you to first see an advisor to make sure you have completed your graduation requirements.

 must be enrolled or maintain matriculation for the semester in which they intend to graduate.
 Graduate students who are not enrolled in classes and have completed their coursework must file for reentry application